Category: IELTS Reading

 Identifying paraphrase

-The majority of the 40 questions in IELTS Reading will involve some form of paraphrase of the original text: headings and summaries are typical examples.
-As a paraphrase expresses the same meaning using different words, it naturally helps to have a huge vocabulary.
-However, vocabulary size is not everything.
-Paraphrase recognition starts with knowing which words are most likely to be paraphrased: conceptual words like find/discover, avoid/prevent, and theory/explanation are typically paraphrased, while more technical terms such as infectious disease, volcanic eruption, or silicon chip are likely to re-appear in the text.
-Concentrate your vocabulary learning on the former group, the core concept words, many of which appear in the Academic Word List.
+Most IELTS Reading questions paraphrase the original text.
+Naturally, it helps to have a huge vocabulary; but vocabulary size is not everything.
+Recognising paraphrase begins with knowing which words are most likely to be paraphrased: conceptual words like find/discover, avoid/prevent, and theory/explanation are typically paraphrased, while more technical naming words such as infectious disease, volcanic eruption, or silicon chip are likely to also feature in the text.
+Your study of vocabulary should concentrate on the conceptual words, many of which appear in the Academic Word List.

 Guessing unknown words

-It’s guaranteed that there will be words you don’t know in the Reading module of IELTS.
-In fact, the test writers deliberately place difficult words in the passages to see if candidates can figure them out using contextual clues.
-These contextual clues can include a definition, a paraphrase elsewhere in the text, collocating words, or word parts, i.e. prefixes and suffixes.
-Skilled IELTS test-takers have more than just a well-stocked vocabulary; they also have the skills to cope with an unknown word and guess intelligently at its most likely meaning.
+I guarantee that there will be vocabulary you have never seen before in the IELTS Academic Reading module.
+The test writers deliberately place uncommon words in the passage to test if candidates can figure them out using contextual clues.
+These contextual clues can include a definition, a paraphrase elsewhere in the text, collocating words, or word parts like prefixes and suffixes.
+High-scoring IELTS candidates have more than just a well-stocked vocabulary; they also have the reading skills required to analyse an unknown word and guess intelligently at its most likely meaning.

 Time management

-Just like speaking practice, reading lessons can be communicative and rewarding.
-The tips below suggest ways to encourage better test performance while giving students opportunities to work in groups.
+Teaching IELTS Reading isn’t everyone’s idea of a good time.
+However, just like speaking practice, reading lessons can be communicative and rewarding.
+Below are my top ten ways to teach IELTS Reading while also giving students the opportunity to work in groups.

 Once you allow students to look at a reading text and/or questions you may find it a struggle to maintain their undivided attention.
 Their natural inclination is always to dive into the text on the assumption that this will make it easier for them to answer the questions later.
 (Hint: it doesn’t.)
 If there’s anything important you need to do in the early stages of a lesson – activate knowledge of the topic, brainstorm relevant vocabulary, teach or review reading strategies – make sure this is done before the text appears.